flame-engine/flame/doc/text.md

 `TextBoxComponent` is very similar to `TextComponent`, but as its name suggest it is used to render text inside a bounding box, creating line breaks according to the provided box size.

+You can decide if the box should grow as the text is written or if it should be static by the `growingBox` variable in the `TextBoxConfig`.

+If you want to change the margins of the box use the `margins` variable in the `TextBoxConfig`.

 Example usage:

 ```dart